Russian Empire: Declaration of War

 The Russian Emperor Nicholas II declared war on Germany, on the balcony of the Winter Palace, on 2 August 1914.

 As a result of Austria-Hungary's declaration of war on Serbia, Nicholas II ordered the mobilization of 4.9 million soldiers.
-Germany, Austria-Hungary's ally, saw the call to arms as a threat, and declared war on 1 August 1914, and the Austro-Hungarian Empire followed suit by declaring war of Russia on 6 August.
+Germany, Austria-Hungary's ally, saw the call to arms as a threat, and declared war on 1 August 1914, and the Austro-Hungarian Empire followed suit by declaring war on Russia on 6 August.
 The Russians were imbued with patriotic earnestness and Germanophobic sentiment, including the name of the capital, Saint Petersburg, which sounded too German and was renamed Petrograd.

 The Russian entry into the First World War was followed by France.
 The German General Staff had devised the Schlieffen Plan, which first eliminated France via nonaligned Belgium before moving east to attack Russia, whose massive army was much slower to mobilize.